omgwtfwow/segment-for-wp-by-in8-io/README.txt

 == Changelog ==

 = 2.0.0 =
-* Re-wrote the whole plugin
+* Re-wrote the whole plugin.
+Much better now.
-* Now implements Segment's official PHP Library for Server Side events
+* Now uses Segment's official PHP Library for Server Side events
 * More advanced options and extra functionality.
 Pull data from user_meta, post_meta, etc... to populate identify calls, page calls and track calls.
 * Better implementation of client side tracking
 * Better performance and reliability
+* Made all of the server side tracking asynchronous

 = 1.0.9 =
 * More updates to bring woocommerce integration inline with their 'new' functions vs legacy ones I used to begin with